moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 ---
 title: Deploy Contracts with Hardhat
-description: Learn how to use Hardhat, an Ethereum development environment, to compile, deploy, and interact with Solidity smart contracts on your Tanssi EVM Appchain.
+description: Learn how to use Hardhat, an Ethereum development environment, to compile, deploy, and interact with Solidity smart contracts on your Tanssi EVM appchain.
 ---

 # Using Hardhat to Deploy to Your EVM Appchain